ircv3/ircv3-specifications/core/labeled-replies-3.3.md

 In the case of `echo-message` (see example below), a client can use labeled responses to correlate a server's acknowledgment of their own messages with a temporary message displayed locally.
 The temporary message can be displayed to the user immediately in a pending state to reduce perceived lag, and then removed once a labeled response from the server is received.

-When sending messages directed at a client's own nick, `echo-message` will result in duplicate messages being sent by the server, as both sent and received messages.
+When a client sends a private message to its own nick, `echo-message` will result in duplicate messages being sent by the server, as both sent and received messages.
 Labeled responses allow clients to deduplicate these messages in one of two ways:

-For private messages that match the clients nickname:
-1. Ignore labeled messages, and use any unlabeled message as acknowledgment for all sent messages to clear temporary local messages.
+1. Ignore the labeled message, and use any unlabeled message as acknowledgment for all sent messages to clear temporary local messages.
-2. Ignore unlabeled messages.
+2. Ignore the unlabeled message.

 Both methods assume that the server will acknowledge all successful messages, or return a labeled error response, but differ in their attitude to to the semantics of sending and receiving.